Neuwiedenthal station

-Neuwiedenthal is a station on the Harburg S-Bahn line in Hamburg, Germany, and served by the trains of Hamburg S-Bahn lines S3 and S31.
+Neuwiedenthal is a station on the Harburg S-Bahn line in Hamburg, Germany, and is served by the trains of Hamburg S-Bahn lines S3 and S5.
 The station was opened in 1984 and is located in the Hamburg quarter of Hausbruch.
 Hausbruch is part of the Hamburg borough of Harburg.

 History

 The station was opened in 1984 with the S3's extension to Neugraben.

 Service

-The lines S3 and S31 of Hamburg S-Bahn call at Neuwiedenthal station.
+The lines S3 and S5 of the Hamburg S-Bahn call at Neuwiedenthal station.